 - You love computers so much, you should work in IT.

 - You’re so good at art, you should be a painter.

 - You’re good at languages, you should be a translator.

 And so on.
-With every new skill you’ve learned, you had people on your tail telling you that this is what you should do with your life.
+With every new skill you’ve learned, you had people telling you that this is what you should do with your life.
 But turning something from a hobby into a career comes with some drawbacks.

-Maybe when the time came to decide, you had no idea what to do, and likely picked the most reasonable possible solution.
+Maybe when the time came to decide, you had no idea what to do, and likely picked “the most reasonable” solution.
 Maybe later you realized it was the wrong decision.